Moustafa-Mohammed/Moustafa-Mohammed/README.md

 Frontend Developer
 ------------------

-I have been learning to code for two years, skilled in HTML, CSS, TailwindCSS, JavaScript, and React.
-Excels at creating pixel-perfect designs and working with cross-browser compatibility issues.
-I am an enthusiastic and detail-oriented Frontend Developer seeking an entry-level position with a company to use my skills in coding to assist in the timely completion of projects.
+A motivated and detail-oriented frontend developer with a love for creating seamless and user-friendly web applications.
+My skill set includes HTML, CSS, and JavaScript, and I specialize in building dynamic interfaces with React and managing state with Redux.
+I'm also well-versed in the Next.js framework for efficient and performant web development.

 * 🌍  I'm based in Egypt
 * ✉️  You can contact me at [thedevelopermostafa@gmail.com](mailto:thedevelopermostafa@gmail.com)